LelandLong/iOS_SDK_AppDelegate/README.md

 * Implement App Delegate Methods to communicate with FileMaker database
 * Add a 'Settings bundle' file that defines the preferences to display
 * Verify the Settings data is accessible by the App Delegate
-* Verify the Settings data can be shared with a Filemaker script
+* Verify the Settings data can be shared with a FileMaker script

 - - -